devxschool/Spring2021SDET/src/oop/OOP_Questions_Notes.md

 They cannot be private, final and they cannot be static because these methods are meant to be overridden and static methods cannot be overridden;

+## What is an interface in java?
+_Interfaces_ in java use _interface_ keyword in definition;
+They can only contain abstract classes and default methods [default methods should have body];
+Interfaces can contain variables but they are constant [public static final] and they have to be initialized upon creation;
+_Interfaces_ cannot be initialized directly, but they can be initialized by subclasses;
+The purpose of interfaces is to be implemented by subclasses;
+_Interfaces_ can 'extend' another interfaces;
+Classes and abstract classes can implement more than one interfaces;
+First concrete classes that implement interfaces must provide an implementation for all inherited abstract methods;
+Abstract classes that implement the interface can either implement the inherited methods or they must pass them along to their subclasses;

+### EX: Convert int to String
+`int a = 5;
+    String s = String.valueOf(a);
+    String s1 = Integer.toString(a);
+`
+### _Convert String to an int_
+`   String s = "3";
+    int a = Integer.parseInt(s);
+    int b = Integer.valueOf(s);`